Craft Mobile FAQ

 What’s the fixed charge?

-What’s the variable charge?
+What’s the usage charge?

 Yes.
-You’ll still be charged your daily fixed charge and for any energy consumption that your home’s heating system uses.
+You’ll still be charged your daily fixed charge and for heating and hot water that your home uses.

 To help you minimise the consumption of energy while you’re away, you can turn off your heating via your programmer.
 However, do remember to keep your thermostat above 7 degrees to protect pipes from freezing.